-Super Admin is the administrator of the whole system, we can use it in models like RBAC, ABAC and RBAC with domains etc. The detailed example is as follows:
+The Super Admin is the administrator of the entire system.
+It can be used in models such as RBAC, ABAC, and RBAC with domains.
+The detailed example is as follows:

 r = sub, obj, act